keatura/my-ordinary-vault-md/TTRPG/D&D/Velen/Notes (Marion&Armide).md

 - The Big Guy Blasphemer is rolling pretty bad luckily
 - More reinforcements on both sides
 - Anesidora casts darkness on herself
+- Legionnaires show up and we clean up the rest of the Blasphemers
 -